e-j/qt-multiple-tests/README.md

 ## Next steps

 This helpful project is still a work in progress and can be improved in many ways.
-Missing features and to do work is listed into the issues.
+Missing features and to do work are listed into the issues section.